Many people who game design start out as hobbyists, then turn it into a full-time career.

 While a degree in computer science isn’t necessary to start developing games, a little basic scripting (i.e. programming) knowledge is often useful.

-However, there are technologies which allow you to develop games with little to no programming, but they often charge for the privilege.
+However, there are technologies that allow you to develop games with little to no programming, but they often charge for the privilege.

 A little coding skill never hurt anyone, and it’ll make your life a lot smoother!

 It is certainly possible to game design solely as a hobby, alongside an existing career or in a supplement to it, but there are definite considerations to take into account.

 Game design takes time, and game design as a hobby will take even more time than usual.

 Sometimes the public is just thankless, and you’ll never please everyone.